OfficeDev/office-js-docs-pr/docs/reference/manifest/runtimes.md

 ---
 title: Runtimes in the manifest file
 description: ''
-ms.date: 02/13/2020
+ms.date: 02/14/2020
 localization_priority: Normal
 ---

 # Runtimes element

-This feature is in preview.
 Specifies the runtime of your add-in and allows custom functions and the task pane to share global data and make function calls into each other.
 Child of the `<Host>` element in your manifest file.

 **Add-in type:** Task pane

+> [!IMPORTANT]
+> Shared runtime is currently in preview and are only available on Excel on Windows.
+To try the preview features, you will need to join Office Insider.

 ## Syntax